kimruddock/pawelgrzybek.github.io/_posts/2016-12-31-top-picks-2016-december.md

 [https://www.webworldwide.io/](https://www.webworldwide.io/)

-[Tim Kadlec](https://twitter.com/tkadlec) build another amazing tool that is a great source of knowledge for every web developers / designers.
-I quickly compared two countries — United Kingdom (where I live)and Poland (where I come from) and the data is shocking!
+[Tim Kadlec](https://twitter.com/tkadlec) build another amazing tool that is a great source of knowledge for every web developer / designer.
+I quickly compared two countries — United Kingdom (where I live) and Poland (my homeland) and the data is shocking!
 I'm going to use it a lot.
 Thanks Tim for building this!

 - - -